 We need your help.
 As a grassroots advocacy organization, we can't bring ranked ballots to Toronto's elections without the support of the community.
 Add your voice to the cause by signing our petition, sign up for our newsletter, and make a donation!

-On June 26, Toronto voters will return to the ballot booth to vote for a new mayor in a special by-election.
-We're asking mayoral candidates to take our pledge to support ranked ballots.
+On June 26, Toronto voters returned to the ballot booth to vote for a new mayor in a special by-election.
+We asked mayoral candidates to take our pledge to support ranked ballots.